Skip Breadcrumb Links

 Who should I notify when I move?

-If you have a landlord, you must notify them.
-There are government services and other businesses that you may need to notify too.
+If you have a landlord, you must notify them with proper notice before you move.
+There are government services and other businesses that you will need to notify with your new address.

-If you are a renter, you have to give your landlord notice that you are planning to move.
+If you rent your home, you have to give your landlord notice that you are planning to move.

-You can pay Canada Post to redirect your mail for 6 months or 12 months.
+You have the option to pay Canada Post to redirect your mail for 6 months or 12 months; but not all government documents can be redirected like health card (OHIP) renewal notices.

 When you move, you should notify these government services, if relevant:

-Use an online service to change the address on your Driver's Licence, Vehicle Registration, Health Card and Outdoors Card.
+Use an online service to change the address on your Driver's Licence, Photo ID Card Vehicle Registration, Health Card (OHIP) and Outdoors Card.

-Or you can update them in-person at a ServiceOntario kiosk.
+Or you can update them in person at a ServiceOntario locations.

 You might also want to notify these institutions, organizations and businesses: